denisjosemendozavidal/PERN-Project/README.md

 Welcome to my very first Full Stack web, developed with the PERN stack (PosgreSQL, Express, React.js, Node.js) This is intended to be just a simple crud of users.
 The main idea behind this project was for me to understand how Front and Back relate to make a Full stack app possible.

 Next version of this app will have user validation among other features.

+Link to Deployment: https://fe-pern-crud-users.denismendoza.site/ (Front end)

+Link to Back end: https://be-pern-crud-of-users.denismendoza.site/

+More to come...